 With many digital health startups and growth-stage organizations looking to sell services and products to large, enterprise health systems, differentiation can be difficult and building a strong partnership is critical.
-In a recent discussion with Rock Health, Validic’s SVP of Product Brian Carter and Kaiser Permanente’s Executive Director of Virtual Care Angie Stevens discussed the partnership between their organizations, best practices, and lessons learned in building one of the largest remote monitoring programs in the nation.
+In a recent discussion with Rock Health, Brian Carter, SVP of Product at Validic™ and Angie Stevens, executive director of Virtual Care at Kaiser Permanente, discussed the partnership between their organizations, best practices, and lessons learned in building one of the largest remote monitoring programs in the nation.
 As they iterate on successes and continue to build this relationship, they have developed a series of best practices for application both within and outside of their partnership.

 Picking the right partner and balancing priorities

 One major key for a successful partnership, according to Carter, is to ensure you are partnering with an organization that understands the roles and limitations within the partnership and will support your long-term success as a growth-stage company.